fmonniot/scala3mock/docs/getting-started.md

 This article describes how to get started with Scala3Mock.
 Because it is only an introduction, only the basics usage are described.
 For a comprehensive guide, see the [User Guide](user-guide/features.md).

+If you are coming from ScalaMock for Scala 2, there are a few changes you need to be aware of.
+See the [FAQ](/user-guide/faq.md#moving-from-scalaMock-to-scala3mock).

 ## Install

 To get started with SBT and ScalaTest, add the following dependencies to your **build.sbt**: